-Please contact EWRI Chair
+Please contact EWRI Board

 As part of the ASCE Pittsburgh Section Strategic Planning the EWRI has set the a goal to increase work with the Pittsburgh Chapter Sustainability Committee to promote the Envision Sustainable Infrastructure Rating System during the 2015-2018 period.
 Read more here.